 The work would occur within existing ROW where the footprint of the proposed work has already been disturbed and is maintained.
 Because these areas are within ROW that has been previously impacted (pipeline laid in the ground in close proximity to the location where new pipes would be laid and subsequently paved), the immediate project area has very limited biological resources present.
-Therefore, in accordance with Section 7 of the Endangered Species Act (ESA), PHMSA's assessment is that the project would have no effect to the gray bat, Indiana bat, clubshell, fanshell, Northern riffleshell, pink mucket, rabbitsfoot, or spectaclecase.
-Under Section 7(a)(4) of the ESA, federal agencies must confer with the USFWS if their action would jeopardize the continued existence of a proposed species; therefore, PHMSA's assessment is that the project is unlikely to jeopardize the continued existence of the salamander mussel, tricolored bat, or monarch butterfly.
-PHMSA's assessment is that the project would have no adverse impacts to state-listed species and would not cause more than minor adverse impacts to other biological resources in the project area.
+Therefore, in accordance with Section 7 of the Endangered Species Act (ESA) PHMSA's assessment is that the project would have no effect to the gray bat or Indiana bat.
+Under Section 7(a)(4) of the ESA, federal agencies must confer with the USFWS if their action would jeopardize the continued existence of a proposed species; therefore, PHMSA's assessment is that the project is unlikely to jeopardize the continued existence of the monarch butterfly, tricolored bat, or the alligator snapping turtle.
+PHMSA's assessment is that the project would have no adverse impacts to whooping crane or any state-listed species and would not cause more than minor adverse impacts to other biological resources in the project area.

-• No mitigation measures are necessary.
+No mitigation measures needed.